 ALS, also known as Lou Gehrig's disease, is a devastating neuromuscular illness.
 Our selective cortisol modulator dazucorilant improved motor performance and reduced neuroinflammation and muscular atrophy in animal models of ALS.
-Following these compelling results, in October 2022 we initiated a Phase 2 trial of dazucorilant (the "DAZALS" trial) in patients with ALS.
+Following these compelling results, we initiated a Phase 2 trial ("DAZALS") of dazucorilant in patients with ALS in October 2022.
 DAZALS has a planned enrollment of 198 patients, randomized 1:1:1 to receive either 150 mg or 300 mg of dazucorilant or placebo daily for 24 weeks.
 The primary endpoint is the difference between dazucorilant and placebo demonstrated by patients on the ALS Functional Rating Scale-Revised (ALSFRS-R).